 Now that you understand the strategy, explore the possibilities.

-Spend time discovering what efforts are working well across the nation and around the world – paying particular attention to what resources are already available, programs that show promise, organization, and sector specific initiatives that are accomplishing excellent work, models that could be replicated or tailored, and more.
+Before you engage, spend time discovering what efforts are already working well – paying particular attention to what resources are already available, programs that show promise, initiatives that are making an impact, models that could be replicated or tailored, and more.

 Exploring the possibilities opens your mind to a whole world of opportunity and ideas that: